2021 AMC 10B Spring Problems

 Written solution:

 The two chords of length are equally far from the center of the circle.
-Because the three parallel lines are equally spaced, those two equal chords must lie on adjacent lines, with the center halfway between them.
-Let that half-distance be .
-Then each -chord is distance from the center, and the -chord is distance from the center.
+They cannot lie on the two outer lines: then the center would lie on the middle line, whose chord would be a diameter longer than not the given Therefore, the equal chords lie on adjacent lines, with the center halfway between them.
+Let that half-distance be Then each -chord is distance from the center, and the -chord is distance from the center.

 Thus, the answer is B .